 When you make the appointment, ask if there's anything you need to do in advance, such as fasting before having a specific test.
 Make a list of:

-- our health history, especially your reproductive history, any past surgeries on your ovaries and possible exposure to chemicals or radiation.
+- Your health history, especially your reproductive history, any past surgeries on your ovaries and possible exposure to chemicals or radiation

 Take a family member or friend along, if possible, to help you remember all the information you're given.

-For premature ovarian failure, some questions to ask your doctor include:
+For primary ovarian insufficiency, some questions to ask your provider include:

 - What's the most likely cause of my irregular periods?

 - What tests do I need?

 - What treatments are available?
 What side effects can I expect?